 Over time, it was realised that physical space may not just conform to a Euclidean mathematical description, if it had the physical property of curvature, i.e. it was something that could be distorted.
 However, it was recognised that such an idea should probably not be linked with the rejected concept of the ‘aether’ and so the idea re-emerged as the ‘fabric’ of space.
 However, the description of the ‘fabric’ of space needed to be reconciled with two coexisting, but somewhat conflicting, worldviews of science, i.e. relativity and quantum physics.
 However, the existence of the fabric of space appeared to be substantiated in terms of both the macroscopic view of relativity and the microscopic view of quantum physics via two experiments:

-As both these experiments are well-documented in other sources, such as Wikipedia, no attempt will be made to detail these experiments, other to say that both appear to support the idea that the fabric of space has a physical existence.
+As both these experiments are well-documented in other sources, as per the Wikipedia links above, no attempt will be made to detail these experiments, other to say that both appear to support the idea that the fabric of space has a physical existence.
 In terms of general relativity, the presence of mass-energy moving in space is said to cause space to be distorted, while in contrast, quantum physics seems to suggest that space might account for a huge reservoir of energy, i.e. vacuum energy.
 Clearly, both these ideas are pertinent to many speculative ideas in cosmology involving the expansion of space within the universe; although some ideas appear to open the door to far more speculative scope, which challenges the very notion of 3-dimensional space.
 For example, based on the known physics of a holographic 2-dimensional plate to reconstruct a 3-dimensional image, some are now suggesting that our perception of a 3-dimensional universe may only be a projection, i.e. an illusion, derived from a 2-dimensional membrane.
 Of course, even if any tangible evidence in support of this suggestion could be found, it may only transfer our more profound questions about creation and existence to a 2-dimensional membrane rather than actually answer them.